Space Invaders (Atari 8-bit video game): Release and reception

 Space Invaders was released for Atari 400/800 computers in 1980.
+Atari first released the game in cassette format and later followed it with a ROM cartridge version.
 While sources such as Electronic Games have described Atari's later Atari 5200 release of Space Invaders as very similar to the Atari 400/800 version of the game, it features further deviations in gameplay to other earlier official releases of the game.

+Readers of Electronic Games voted Space Invaders the second "most popular computer game" in May 1982.
 In the Electronic Games 1983 Software Encyclopedia, the publication complimented the game for excelling gameplay while finding its graphics and sound and enjoyment as a one-player game to be merely "good".
+Writing for Softline magazine, Phillip Good praised the varity of game options and felt they provided good replay value for a reasonable price.
+However, he commented that the game is too demanding for younger players and cautioned beginners against starting with the more challenging variations.
 In Personal Computers & Games (1983), a review found this version of Space Invaders as not very true to the original game, recommending Roklan's Deluxe Invaders for an experience more attuned to the Taito's arcade game.

 Fulop said that after completing the game, a member of the Atari marketing staff and other people who played it questioned him on why it was not more like the arcade version of the game.
 Fulop felt his inexperience as a young designer led him to create his version of the game, as well as saying that Atari's management should have some peer reviews, as he was still a young game designer.
 He opted to make his next game, the Atari 2600 version of Missile Command as faithful to the original arcade game as he could.